Thomas Shaw (composer): Tension with Thomas Linely

-On Thursday 17 December 1772 the Bath Chronicle and Weekly Gazette publishes an advertisement for another concert by the Herschel/Shaw duo in Bath, this time for the benefit of the 20 year old Thomas himself:
+On Thursday 17 December 1772 the Bath Chronicle and Weekly Gazette published an advertisement for another concert by the Herschel/Shaw duo in Bath; this time, for the benefit of the 20 year old Shaw himself:

 AT the Old Aſſembly Rooms, on TUESDAY, Dec.
 22, will be a CONCERT of Vocal and Inſtrumental Muſic, for Mr. SHAW, Jun.
 The Vocal Part by Signora FARINELLI, and Maſter PECK.
 The Firſt Violin by Mr. SHAW, Jun.
 The Hautboy by Mr. FISCHER.
 And the Harpſichord by Mr. HERSCHEL.
 To begin at a Quarter paſt Six o'Clock. - Particulars of the Concert will be inſerted in the Bills.

-Tickets to be had of Mr. SHAW, Jun. in Duke-Street, at Mr. Gyde's Rooms, the Bookſellers and Coffee-Houſes, at Five Shillings each.
+Tickets to be had of Mr. SHAW, Jun. in Duke-Street, at Mr. Gydes Rooms, the Bookſellers and Coffee-Houſes, at Five Shillings each.

-Circa 1776, Thomas Shaw decided to seek a more promising future in London, his brother Anthony was already working there as a musician.
-Thomas was then still in his early 20s and had already been in contact with London audiences when he played some of his music at the Vauxhall Gardens in 1773.
+Around 1776, Shaw decided to seek a more promising future in London, his brother Anthony was already working there as a musician.
+Shaw was then still in his early 20s and had already been in contact with London audiences when he played some of his music at the Vauxhall Gardens in 1773.

-The tensions and difficulties with the Linleys might have played a part in his decision to leave Bath, though, even in London, he will be employed by them and will be working along them (especially Linley Sen., William Linley and Sheridan).
+The tensions and difficulties with the Linleys might have played a part in his decision to leave Bath; though, even in London, he would be employed by them and would be working alongside them (especially Linley Sen., William Linley and Sheridan).

+By 1778, Shaw Jr. was a regular London player, performing in the band at Drury Lane theatre and the Haymarket.
+Aged 28, Shaw Jr. was recommended for membership of the Royal Society of Musicians in September 1780.